Silind-Software/direflow/templates/component-template/ts/README.md

 <%name-snake%></%name-snake%>
 ```

-Use this README to describe your component
+Use this README to describe your Direflow Component